 2. Set a Regular Time

 Consistency is key.
-Try to set aside a few minutes each day which could be in the morning, during a lunch break, or right before bed, to reflect on your thoughts.
+Try setting aside a few minutes each day, whether that’s in the morning, during a lunch break, or before bed.
 Even five minutes a day can make a difference in creating a habit that leads to long-term benefits.

 3. Use Prompts to Get Started